How to Pack Clothes So They Don’t Wrinkle

 Folding with Tissue Paper

-Fold your shirts and pants with a piece of tissue paper between each item.
-Adding the reduces wrinkles because it cuts down on the friction that causes wrinkles.
+If you hate wrinkles so much that you’re willing to give up some packing space, fold your shirts and pants with a piece of tissue paper between each item.
+Adding the paper reduces wrinkles because it cuts down on the friction that causes wrinkles.

 Dry Cleaner Bags